SRI-CSL/llm-chemistry/README.md

 #### Option 2: Install Miniconda on macOS (manual)

-> **Note:** It is recommended to install Miniconda outside the `collm` project directory to avoid potential conflicts and ensure a clean project environment.
+> **Note:** It is recommended to install Miniconda outside the `llm-chemistry` project directory to avoid potential conflicts and ensure a clean project environment.

 ```shell
 # install miniconda (instructions from website)